Krishnkumar542/ML_Naive_Bayes_Classifier/README.md

 ![Accuracy Report](https://github.com/Krishnkumar542/ML_Naive_Bayes_Classifier/blob/main/Accuracy_report.png)

 From the above bar chart, it is clear that the most accurate model is Gaussian Naive Bayes which work well with an accuracy of 95%.
-Now, working with this method, the precision, recall and f1- score is estimated as shown above report.
-In indicates the model accurately predict the setosa flower whereas the versicolor and virginica flowers gives a slight error during the prediction.
+Now, working with this classification type, the precision, recall and f1- score is estimated as shown in the above report.
+It indicates the model accurately predict the setosa flower whereas the versicolor and virginica flowers gives a slight error during the prediction.

 ### Confusion Matrix: